How will I know if my student has been in close contact with a positive covid case?

 *Wearing of face coverings once inside the school/classroom will be kept as minimal as possible while still ensuring the safety of our students and staff.

 **Visitors allowed in the building will be limited.
-If visitors are allowed, a temperature check and face mask will be required, the face mask will be worn for the duration of the visit.
+If visitors are allowed, a face mask will be required, the face mask will be worn for the duration of the visit.

 ***Students will be required to wash their hands thoroughly and use hand sanitizer throughout the day to maintain good hygiene and help prevent the possible spread of the COVID-19 virus.